 Leadership is getting things accomplished by acting through others.
 Regardless of your own abilities, there are many important goals that you cannot attain without the help of others.

-Carnegie must have recognized this because the one sentence had had engraved on his tombstone was: ”Here lies one who knew how to get around him men who were cleverer than himself."
+Carnegie himself must have recognized this, because on his tombstone he had engraved a single sentence.
+"Here lies one who knew how to get around him men who were cleverer than himself."

 How You Can Lead Before You Are Promoted